C++ classes: Memory consumption

 in memory, where X represents padded bytes based on 4 bytes alignment.

 As structures may make use of pointers and arrays to declare and initialize its member variables, memory consumption of structures is not necessarily constant.
 Another example of non-constant memory size is template structures.

 Bit fields

 Bit fields are used to define the class members that can occupy less storage than an integral type.
-This field is applicable only for integral types (int, char, short, long, etc.) and enumeration types (e.g. std::byte) and excludes float or double.
+This field is applicable only for integral types (int, char, short, long, etc.) and enumeration types (e.g. std::byte, an non-algebraic enum representing raw numeric data) and excludes float or double.